Zalman? It could be the very same guy.

 He had several tenement houses here in the town before the war.

-No. He did not make a difference there.
-Jew, not Jew.
-Pole not Pole.
-No payment, leave the premises.
-Period.
+No. Zalman did not make a difference there, Jew or not Jew, Pole or not Pole - no payment - leave the premises!

-But that bastard hired Limpy.
-No. Not the last name.
-They called him so because he limped a little on one leg.
+It was not his last name, but they called him so because he limped a little on one leg.

-That Limpy was even worse.
-The flats after those Jews, who moved to the ghetto, he looted for everything.
-But he charged the rent as for the furnished one.
+He looted everything from the flats after those Jews who moved to the ghetto but charged the rent for the furnished ones.

 At first, Zalman could stay by paying off the police chief.